Frankenbok: Murder of Songs, 2006–2008

 "Aussie hard rockers Frankenbok havent done themselves any favours with this whiffy deposit of ten smelly turds.
 The songs are nothing if not ironically titled – Failure To Learn?
 More like Failure To Learn...
 When To Quit!
 Tired stuff from a band of blokes who ought to chuck it in and get jobs in IT."

 Despite this, the album fared well critically, receiving positive reviews from other sources.

 Frankenbok was inactive for most of 2007 due to guitarist Aaron Butler breaking his leg in January in a skateboarding accident.
 The break was so serious it required a further bone graft operation in October.

 With the line-up of Aaron Butler, Tim Miedecke, Mick Morley, Dan McDougall and Yeti now firmly in place, and having made their live debut on 29 November 2007, they started working on a follow-up EP titled Last Ditch Redemption in 2008.

+Frankenbok released their eighth studio album, Overdose, in 2022 under Fair Dinkum Records.
+The album features tracks like "The Reckoning" and "Vicious Intent" and was praised for its return to heavier, thrash-inspired roots.
+Critics from outlets such as Metal Obsession highlighted its blend of brutality and technicality.

+During this period, Frankenbok performed at major festivals, including the Dead of Winter Festival in Brisbane in 2022, where they shared the stage with acts like King Parrot and Lagerstein.
+The band’s strong live performances continue to attract a loyal fanbase.

+On December 10, 2022, Frankenbok celebrated their 25th anniversary with a special performance at The Tote in Melbourne.
+The event featured performances from all five line-ups of the band, showcasing their evolution over the years.

+In 2024, original vocalist Adam 'Hutch' Glynn rejoined the band after Dan McDougall's departure.
+The current lineup includes Tom Rossell (drums) and Owen Spratling (bass), solidifying Frankenbok’s evolution while retaining their heavy metal roots.